Click to return to the Old Christmas Tree Lights Table of Contents Page

 The postwar economic boom changes forever America's perception of the "traditional" Christmas tree and the way it was lit.

-Chapter Eight: NOMA, the World's Largest Christmas Lighting Company
+Chapter Ten: NOMA, the World's Largest Christmas Lighting Company

 A detailed history of this incredible company.

-Chapter Nine: The History of Bubble Lights, Once the World's Most Popular Christmas Light
+Chapter Eleven: The History of Bubble Lights, Once the World's Most Popular Christmas Light

 An interesting history, and discussion of the major legal battle that accompanied the introduction of this popular light.